awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Transformations.md

 You use the transformation actions to specify any transformations you want to apply to the selected schema, table, or view\.
 Transformation rules are optional\.

-**Note**
+## Limitations<a name="CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Transformations.Limitations"></a>
-AWS DMS doesn't support more than one transformation rule per schema level or per table level\.
++ AWS DMS doesn't support more than one transformation rule per schema level or per table level\.
 However, AWS DMS does support more than one transformation rule per column level\.
-Performing multiple rule actions on columns that include converting to lowercase can prevent some transformations from happening correctly\.
++ Performing multiple rule actions on columns that include converting to lowercase can prevent some transformations from happening correctly\.
 For example, using the `convert-lowercase` and `change-data-type` rule actions together might not succeed\.
 Instead, use the `convert-lowercase` rule action separately\.
-Column names in transformation rules are case\-sensitive\.
++ Column names in transformation rules are case\-sensitive\.
 For example, you must provide column names for an Oracle database in upper case\.
++ Transformations are not supported for columns with Right\-to\-Left languages\.
++ Transformations cannot be performed on columns that contain special characters \(e\.g\. \#, \\, /, \-\) in their name\.
++ The only supported transformation for columns that are mapped to BLOB/CLOB datatypes is to drop the column on the target\.

+## Values<a name="CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Transformations.Values"></a>

 For table\-mapping rules that use the transformation rule type, you can apply the following values\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Transformations.html)

+## Examples<a name="CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Transformations.Examples"></a>

 **Example Rename a schema**
 The following example renames a schema from `Test` in your source to `Test1` in your target\.

 ```
 {

     "rules": [
         {
             "rule-type": "selection",